GiacomoValliPhD/openhdemg/docs/tutorials/setup_working_env.md

 1. click on the Explorer view on the left sidebar.
 2. Click on the icon to create a new file in your workspace folder (`Test_folder` in this case).
-3. Name the file as you wish but wit a .py extension.
+3. Name the file as you wish but with a .py extension.

 ![create_newfile](setup_working_env/create_newfile.png)